 ||Alaska’s Mining Industry

 Alaska’s mining industry includes exploration, mine development, and production.
-The industry produces zinc, lead, copper, gold, silver, coal, as well as construction minerals such as sand, gravel and rock.
-Alaska’s seven large operating mines (Fort Knox, Greens Creek, Red Dog, Usibelli, Pogo, Kensington, and Nixon Fork) provided more than 2,250 full-time jobs of the nearly 9,500 mining industry jobs in Alaska last year.
+The industry produces zinc, lead, copper, gold, silver, coal, as well as construction minerals such as sand, gravel, and rock.
+Alaska’s seven large operating mines (Fort Knox, Greens Creek, Red Dog, Usibelli, Pogo, Kensington, and Nixon Fork) provided nearly 2,300 full-time jobs of the nearly 9,500 mining industry jobs in Alaska in 2012.

 In addition to jobs, mining creates public revenue by paying state and local taxes.
 Mines help support local economies in both urban and rural Alaska with mining companies serving as the largest taxpayers in the City and Borough of Juneau, the Fairbanks North Star Borough, the Denali Borough, and the Northwest Arctic Borough.

 Worldwide interest in Alaska’s mineral potential is increasing, along with its accompanying spending.
-The State estimates the mining industry spent $300 million on exploration during 2011, a 13 percent increase over 2010.
+The State estimates the mining industry spent $275 million on exploration during 2012, a slight decrease from 2011.
 Driving exploration is demand for metals, primarily from Asian countries like China, Japan, and India.
-Development spending in 2011 actually decreased from the prior year, down to $175 million.
+Development spending in 2012 increased from the prior year, to $270 million.

 Additionally, Alaska faces two significant logistical challenges: lack of energy and surface access infrastructure to remote prospects.
 In addition, drillings costs and fuel expenses (to transport workers and supplies by air) have risen sharply.